-While this report excludes grants funded in response to "Parent Announcements," these general announcements of guidelines for grant mechanisms (e.g., R01 grants) do not address scientific areas and, therefore, are outside the scope of the collaborative FOAs included in this report.
-As the list of excluded announcements continues to be refined, some ICs may have an apparent decrease in their collaborative activities due to projects being excluded for FY 2015 that were included in the previous years' reports.
-As in the previous reports, grants that provide shared resources are excluded from this report unless they are co-funded or funded in response to collaborative program initiatives.
+"Parent Announcements" are excluded as collaborative FOAs.
+These FOAs are general announcements of guidelines for grant mechanisms (e.g., R01 grants) and do not address scientific areas.
+Therefore, they are outside the scope of the collaborative FOAs included in this report.
+However, ICs that provide shared resources for grants funded under Parent Announcements, i.e., they are co-funded, are included in this report.

 This report also excludes collaborative activities initiated and/or led through or funded by offices within the Office of the Director (OD), such as the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI).
-This is consistent with this report's definition of a trans-NIH collaboration and with the NIH's interpretation of the legislative language.
+This is consistent with this report's definition of a trans-NIH collaboration and with NIH's interpretation of the legislative language.
 Trans-NIH collaborations are central to the missions of all DPCPSI offices, and their efforts are critical to the synergy of inter-IC collaborations of all types.
 The six DPCPSI offices are as follows:

-- The Office of Strategic Coordination (OSC) oversees collaborative efforts across the NIH to plan, implement, and manage the programs funded via the NIH Common Fund.
+- The Office of Strategic Coordination oversees collaborative efforts across the NIH to plan, implement, and manage the programs funded via the NIH Common Fund.
 These programs are not included because they are the subject of a separate report, the Common Fund Strategic Planning Report.
 All NIH ICs participate in these programs, and some ICs have contributed additional funds from their own appropriations.
-The IC funds are represented in this report, but the dollars appropriated to the Common Fund within the OD appropriation are not. - The Office of Behavioral and Social Sciences Research (OBSSR) (a) leads the development of priorities for increasing the scope of and support for behavioral and social science research and training at the NIH; (b) coordinates research in the behavioral and social sciences across the 27 ICs; (c) develops and facilitates new initiatives in partnership with the ICs; (d) provides leadership in disseminating findings from behavioral and social sciences research and communicating the importance of such research in the acquisition, treatment, and prevention of disease and disability; and (e) advises key NIH officials on matters relating to behavioral and social science research.
+The IC funds are represented in this report, but the dollars appropriated to the Common Fund within the OD appropriation are not. - The Office of Behavioral and Social Sciences Research (a) leads the development of priorities for increasing the scope of and support for behavioral and social science research and training at the NIH; (b) coordinates research in the behavioral and social sciences across the 27 ICs; (c) develops and facilitates new initiatives in partnership with the ICs; (d) provides leadership in disseminating findings from behavioral and social sciences research and communicating the importance of such research in the acquisition, treatment, and prevention of disease and disability; and (e) advises key NIH officials on matters relating to behavioral and social science research.